 Prepare the Lobster

-- With a sharp chef's knife, split the live lobster in half lengthwise.
-Start with the head side and work the knife back toward the tail.
-Starting with the head end kills the lobster instantly.
+With a sharp chef's knife, split each live lobster in half lengthwise, starting with the head and working the knife back toward the tail.
+When you begin at the head end, the process kills the lobster instantly.

-- Brush the lobster with olive oil and bake in the oven for 15 minutes.
+Brush the lobster with olive oil and bake in the preheated oven for 15 minutes.

 Make the Béchamel Sauce

 In a small skillet or saucepan, make a roux by melting the butter and adding the flour, one spoonful at a time.
 Mix vigorously until all of the flour is in the saucepan.

 Continue cooking and stirring until the roux is blonde or caramel in color, about 3 to 4 minutes.

 Add 1/2 cup of the stock and stir well to combine.

 Let the mixture come to a simmer, then slowly add the milk, stirring continuously.

 After the mixture has simmered again, add some salt and pepper to taste and then the nutmeg.
 Be mindful of not letting the béchamel boil.
 Remove from heat and set aside.